Are the fossils from here?

 Where can I see fossils?

 Prepared fossils can be seen in the visitor center.
 Fossil bearing layers (fossils appear as dark thin lines) are visible at the historic fossil quarry on the Historic Quarry Trail.
-Participate in the and you may see a fossil revealed.
+Participate in the summer quarry program and you may see a fossil revealed.

 Can my dog go hiking with me?